billhails/CEKF/docs/NAMESPACES.md

 #### Analysis of namespace lookup

-The `CTEnv` resulting from the namespace analysis will be the prelude env, with the namespace slots populated by the CTEnvs of each namespace. so namespace lookup will find the correct env for the lhs and annotate the rhs in that context.
+The `CTEnv` resulting from the namespace analysis will be the preamble env, with the namespace slots populated by the CTEnvs of each namespace. so namespace lookup will find the correct env for the lhs and annotate the rhs in that context.